2002 Dallas Cowboys season: Regular season

 The air was immediately let out of the Cowboys' balloon in the opening regular-season contest which saw the team lose to first-year expansion team and new cross-state rival, the Houston Texans.
 Though quarterback Quincy Carter again opened the season as the starter, he was eventually benched in favor of newly signed Chad Hutchinson who, until that year, had been a pitcher for the St. Louis Cardinals after leaving Stanford as a two-sport star.
 Many believed that owner Jerry Jones pressured head coach Dave Campo into starting Hutchinson much too early, due in part to the large signing bonus Jones paid to acquire the quarterback.
 Regardless, neither quarterback proved effective and the team once again spiraled towards a losing season.

 It is believed 2002 was the first time an NFL franchise had five African American starters on their offensive line, when the Cowboys lined up rookie center Andre Gurode, tackles Flozell Adams and Solomon Page, guards Larry Allen and Kelvin Garmon.

 The Cowboys kept making NFL history on October 27 at home against the Seattle Seahawks.
 Despite a close loss, Emmitt Smith broke the all-time career yardage rushing record previously held by Walter Payton.
 The game was stopped momentarily in recognition of the moment, allowing an emotional Smith to briefly celebrate with teammates both current and past who attended the game, as well as members of Payton's family.
 Smith later scored the 125th rushing touchdown of his career on the same drive.
 The milestone moment would provide the lone bright spot of the year for the team and Smith, who failed to reach the 1,000-yard rushing mark for the season for the first time in his career since his rookie season of 1990.
 Overshadowed by the NFL rushing landmark, safety Darren Woodson quietly became the Cowboys' all-time leading tackler.

 During a late-season loss to the Philadelphia Eagles, reports began to surface that owner Jerry Jones had secretly met with Bill Parcells, the former head coach of the New York Giants, New England Patriots and New York Jets, about the Cowboys' head-coaching position, on board Jones's private jet.
 Though this would prove to be a critical move to the Cowboys' future success, it was nonetheless embarrassing for current head coach Dave Campo, who had received no word that any potential moves were pending, and Jones was roundly criticized for the incident.
 On-field ineptitude and off-field controversy once again led to a 5–11 season, the team's third consecutive such finish.
-Dave Campo was predictably dismissed after the season.
+Dave Campo was predictably dismissed after the season and would be the last head coach to have multiple losing seasons until Mike McCarthy in 2020 and 2024.

 Notable additions to the team included wide receiver Antonio Bryant and center Andre Gurode.